VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 As far as I know, trouble is coming, when you learning pattern is broken or non existent, when you start feeling stagnation.

-### 7. Learn not only coding, but communication and negotiating.
+### 7. Get better not only at coding, but at communication and negotiating as well.
 You’re doing everyone a favour by being aproachable, easier to talk to, easier to cooperate with.

 ### 8. Work hard, work smart, work with passion, but don’t burn yourself to a crisp.